gmc-code/PC-app-development/docs/tkinter_apps/tk_name_age.rst

 .. image:: images/tk_name_age.png
     :scale: 67%

-| This code outputs the user name and age in sentence form once the user has input their name and age.
+| This code outputs the user name and age in sentence form.
 | This code creates a simple GUI application using the Tkinter library.
 | It displays a window with Label, Entry, Text and Button widgets
-| The `mainloop` function starts the main event loop for the window, allowing it to respond to user interactions.

 ----